 My grandfather, John ‘Ted’ Haith was the Head Keeper of Grimsby Zoo and was in charge of the bird collection.
 His one constant frustration was that the bird seed he purchased was never of consistent quality and it was always uncleaned.
-As an experienced bird-keeper, he instinctively knew that his birds would fare better if they had access to clean seed.
+As an experienced bird-keeper, he instinctively knew that his birds would fare better if they had access to clean, high-quality bird food.
 So, his search began…

-He searched and searched for a reliable supplier of clean seed but to no avail – none were forthcoming.
+He searched and searched for a reliable supplier of clean cage and aviary bird seed but to no avail – none were forthcoming.

 But that wasn’t going to stop Ted – he had a reputation for getting the job done.